 Temple Beth Hillel has a well earned reputation for being a friendly and inclusive community.
 We offer many life enriching opportunities of involvement.
 The very best way to find out if Temple Beth Hillel is the right fit for you is to come visit.
 Guests are welcome to attend Shabbat services and a wide array of activities.
 We send a weekly list of activities to our members and interested visitors in our TBH E-letter.
 You may add your name and remove your name at any time to the TBH E-letter.
-Our pre-school, Day school and Religious School will more than happy to answer all your questions and give you a tour of the schools.
+Our Day school and Religious School will more than happy to answer all your questions and give you a tour of the schools.
 The Executive Director is also available to give tours of the entire synagogue campus and to answer any questions.

 Temple Beth Hillel is an independent 501(c)3 not-for-profit religious organization.
 Since our inception in 1946, we have been a member of the Reform Movement.
 However, the temple is not supported by any outside organization.
 Our operational costs are paid for in three ways: